dotnet/aspire-samples/samples/VolumeMount/README.md

 1. The first time you run the app, you'll receieve an error indicating that a password for the SQL Server container has not been configured.
 To configure a password, set the `sqlpassword` key in the User Secrets store of the `VolumeMount.AppHost` project using the `dotnet user-secrets` command in the AppHost project directory:

-    ```
+    ```shell
     dotnet user-secrets set sqlpassword <password>
     ```

-    A stable password is required when using a persistent volume mount for SQL Server data, rather than the default auto-generated password.
+    A stable password is required when using a persistent volume for SQL Server data, rather than the default auto-generated password.

 1. Once a password is configured, run the `VolumeMount.AppHost` project again and navigate to the URL for the `VolumeMount.BlazorWeb` from the dashboard.